Clackamas Community College

 ESSENTIAL JOB FUNCTIONS:

-Research, test, recommend, and implement technology and technology solutions.
-Collaborate with Department staff, College IT department, vendors, hardware, and software manufacturers to determine specifications that meet functional needs of customers, staff, integrated dependent systems and interoperability.
+Research, test, recommend, and implement technology and technology solutions; collaborate with staff, vendors, hardware, and software manufacturers to determine specifications that meet functional needs of customers, staff, integrated dependent systems and interoperability.

 Train others to share knowledge regarding the operations and maintenance of computer systems; provide instruction on technology and the integration of technology as well as customer support.

-Maintains cooperative working relationships with College staff, other organizations, and the public.
+Maintain cooperative working relationship with College staff, other organizations, and the public.

 AUXILIARY JOB FUNCTIONS: